 The 4 stages that constitute inbound marketing are:

 Next, we’ll explore each one of these stages in greater detail.

 In the attract stage, marketers leverage content to get people to visit the brand’s webpage.
 SEO tactics help drive high-intent organic traffic to blog posts and landing pages over time.
 A successful social media presence can also help distribute useful content to a broad audience.

 Once people are paying attention, they need a clear and incentivized CTA.
 This is the part of the strategy where content types like webinars and downloadable assets are most useful.
-With enticing, free content, you can direct individuals to sign up for emails, effectively turning website visitors and social media followers into leads.
+With enticing, free content, you can direct individuals to sign up for emails, effectively turning a website visitor or social media follower into a lead.

 Going from the conversion phase to closing a deal with a new customer can be a little bit trickier.
 During the closing stage, marketing efforts frequently shift to email nurture campaigns, often including links to additional content before gradually introducing more direct sales pitches.
 Handing over a marketing-qualified lead to a sales representative can also be a productive tactic in certain industries.

-The final phase in the cycle lasts as long as the customer life span, and this stage is intended to promote loyalty and advocacy among existing business relationships.
+The final phase in the cycle lasts as long as the customer’s life span, and this stage is intended to promote loyalty and advocacy among existing business relationships.
 Marketing doesn’t end when the deal is inked.
-Continued engagement with the customer through email newsletters and other touch points facilitates a partnership that’s built to last.
+Continued engagement with the customer through email newsletters and other touchpoints facilitates a partnership that’s built to last.
 Ideally, this phase will lead to future content shares and referrals, too.

 The funnel is a prominent method for interpreting how marketing efforts can help facilitate the buyer’s journey.